CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 ## How-to guide
-Introduction to major hardware components and brief description:
+Introduction to major hardware components with a brief description:

 - Enclosure: Protects the sampler components from the environment
-- Peristaltic Pump: Collects water samples
+- Pump Assembly: a peristaltic pump to collect water samples
     - DRV8825 Motor Driver: Controls peristaltic pump with precision and efficiency
     - Non-contact water sensor: Detects water priming the pump
-- 12-volt Battery: Power supply
+- Power Assembly: 12-volt Battery
     - Solar Panel (10W): Charges Battery
     - Solar Charging/Controller: Regulates power from the solar panel to the battery
-- Particle Boron Microprocessor: Central processing and communication unit
+- Device Control Unit: PCB Carrier for the Particle Boron Microprocessor and all sensor connection points
-    - PCB : Carrier for the Particle Boron and all sensor connection points
+- Water Depth Sensor: Using a eTape Water Level Sensor to monitor water level in flumes or streams.
-- eTape Water Level Sensor: Monitors water levels in flume or streams. **Note:** For the AWPQ Low-Cost Sampler (LCS), you must request the sturdy eTape cable directly from the manufacturer, Milone Technologies.
+    - **Note:** For outdoors used  the sturdy eTape cable directly from the manufacturer, Milone Technologies.
-- Cooler: Holds sample bottles and keeps collected water samples cool.
+- Water Storage Apparatus: Holds sample bottles and keeps collected samples cool.

 Steps